davidkarim/cap_test/README.md

 Added triggering repo.
 Testing with two repos.
 Displaying git_commit_sha var.
 Now using GIT_COMMIT_1 var as explained in pull request for plugin.

 Should show comment and do RSpec testing.
 Full test.
 Second full test.
 Fourth test, added stdout.
 New payload....March 15.
 Put back xvfb.
-Comment fixed.
+Comment fixed..

 Things you may want to cover: